-- if the command has been successfully executed, the terminal shall inform the UICC as soon as possible, using TERMINAL RESPONSE; - if the command was not successfully executed, the terminal shall inform the UICC as soon as possible using TERMINAL RESPONSE with an error condition.
+- if the command has been successfully executed, the terminal shall inform the UICC as soon as possible, using TERMINAL RESPONSE except when specified otherwise in the present document (e.g. see clause 6.4.7); - if the command was not successfully executed, the terminal shall inform the UICC as soon as possible using TERMINAL RESPONSE with an error condition.